As the new year comes, many have probably put together a list of new year’s resolutions.

-As a business owner coach, I like to say that the ultimate goal of owning any business is to find the means to live your ideal life.
+As a Melbourne business mentor, I like to say that the ultimate goal of owning any business is to find the means to live your ideal life.
 Everything else is secondary or a means to that end.

 And that includes money – because when you break it down, what does the money you earn do, if not go straight into funding your lifestyle?

 Even more important than the money is time.
 If you have all the money in the world but still no time to pursue your life goals, can you really say you’re living your ideal lifestyle?

 I find that in many cases, the lack of time and money can be chalked up to a range of potential causes.
 In some cases, it’s problems within your business.
 In others, it’s deep-seated habits and ideas that are holding you back from doing what you want.